-- One Award will be given for the best Bulls Abroad photograph.
-Students should wear USF paraphernalia (i.e. t-shirt, cap, USF flag, etc.).
+- One award will be given for the best Bulls Abroad photograph.
+Students should wear USF regalia (i.e. t-shirt, cap, USF flag, etc.).
 Be creative, photos should be original and should highlight the best of the country visited.
 Dynamic/action photos encouraged.
-For example, a row of students in USF jerseys/t-shirts eating fish and chips in London with Big Ben in the background.
-Again be creative and think about photos that would look great as a magazine cover (and your photo just might end up on the cover of a magazine!)
+For example, a row of students in USF t-shirts eating fish and chips in London with Big Ben in the background.
+Think about photos that would look great as a magazine cover (and your photo just might end up on the cover of a USF magazine!)

 - One award will be given for the Grand Prize photo.
 Judges are looking for photos that display exceptional artistic merit and provide an overall representation of the experience.

 - One award will be given in the category of USF Favorite.
 All submissions received